 - Enter Playback interface.
 Please refer to Chapter 6.1 Playing Back Record Files. - 2.
 During playback, use buttons or in the playback toolbar to start or stop clipping record file(s); or use the button to capture pitcures. - 3.
 Click the to enter the file management interface.

 Figure 7.
-10 Video Clips or Captured Pictures Export Interface
+11 Video Clips Export Interface

-4. Export the video clips in playback.
-Please refer to step5 of Chapter 7.1.2 Backing up by Normal Video/Picture Search for details.
+7. Export the video clips in playback.
+Please refer to step5 of Chapter 7.1.2 Backing up by Normal Video Search for details.

 7.2 Managing Backup Devices